5 things to know about shield & first guardian collapse

 Super Consumers Australia have called on Australia’s well-funded superannuation trustees to refund investors in Shield and First Guardian.

-At Scam Victim Alliance, we believe our financial system is broken, with everyday people wearing the cost of industrial scale financial crime which has become more harmful.
+At Scam Victim Alliance, we believe our financial system is broken, with failures at many points of the process that force everyday people to wear the cost while big financial firms and corporations do not.

 4. other places to report your loss